 - Staff and guards

 To find this information, you will have to do a driving records search.

 Have you ever searched for criminal records?
 Was it easy?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal backgrounds and records, and your feedback might help other people.